landlab/landlab/docs/source/user_guide/landlab_zero_to_one.rst

 ``calculates_gradients_at_links``.

 2 - ``calc_grad_at_link`` returns gradient values at **all** links, not just active links.
-In general, Landlab’s grid functions now only operate with “complete” sets of grid elements.
+In general, Landlab's grid functions now only operate with “complete” sets of grid elements.
 They will neither accept nor return partial sets of a given element type (such as active or inactive links, core or boundary nodes, etc.).